adriancooney/console.snapshot/README.md

 # console.snapshot( _canvas_ )
 ### Snapshot a canvas and output it to the console.

 `console.snapshot` takes and inputted _&lt;canvas&rt;_ element and outputs a snapshot of it into the console.
 It makes debugging the canvas a less dramatic task.
-See [this demo](http://dunxrion.github.io/console.snapshot). `console.snapshot` is a fork of the [`console.image`](http://github.com/dunxrion/console.image) that implements something useful.
+See [this demo](http://dunxrion.github.io/console.snapshot). `console.snapshot` is a fork of the [`console.image`](http://github.com/dunxrion/console.image) and actually does something useful.

 ![The demo](http://i.imgur.com/IYLD8pz.png)